We Have Been Putting Our Clients First Since 1962

 Compassionate Workers’ Compensation Advocacy When You Are Hurt

 When you have been injured at work, you need to be aware of the rights that you possess under the law.
-At Conway, Londregan, Sheehan & Monaco, P.C., we have a team of personal injury attorneys who will fight to obtain your wage benefits, known as temporary partial and temporary total disability benefits.
+At Conway, Londregan, Sheehan & Monaco, P.C., we have a team of experienced Workers’ Compensation attorneys who will fight to ensure you receive the medical treatment you are entitled to, obtain your correct wage benefits such as known as temporary partial and temporary total disability benefits.
 You may be entitled to more than just a portion of your wages while you are out of work.
 We work hard to secure the proper medical treatment for our clients and payments for permanent injuries.

 It is important to work with a lawyer from the early stages of your case so that they can effectively manage the case from inception through settlement.
 Our workers’ compensation attorneys will work tirelessly to make sure that your employer does not discriminate against you because you filed a workers’ compensation claim.
 Such discrimination is against the law.